List of Midsomer Murders characters: Pathologists

 Doctor Kate Wilding (Tamzin Malleson) (series 14–17)—Dr George Bullard's replacement as resident pathologist.
 Her confident, competent, no-nonsense approach has earned the detectives' respect.
 She is unmarried and is also a professor.
 Her parents, Giles and Laura, have appeared in one episode, "The Flying Club".
 In the series 18 opener, "Habeas Corpus", Wilding has left Midsomer to take up a professorship in Brighton.
 She is briefly seen on-screen in a photo with Ben Jones, who had previously relocated to Brighton.

-DS Charlie Nelson

-Detective Sergeant Charlie Nelson (Gwilym Lee) (series 16–18)—When Jones was promoted, he was replaced by DS Charlie Nelson.
-Nelson was the first Sergeant to not serve alongside Tom Barnaby.
-He was a lodger at Kate's house.
-Nelson left the series after season 18.

-Dr. Kam Karimore

 Doctor Kam Karimore (Manjinder Virk) (series 18–19)—Dr Kate Wilding's replacement as resident pathologist.

 She said that she grew up with four red setters and a Labrador.
 She and DS Jamie Winter develop romantic feelings towards one another.
 At the end of series 19 she has taken a job in Montreal.